Rxmsey/Arduino-Quadcopter-Drone-/README.md

 <h1> Safety note </h1>

-Always remove the propellers and stay away from the motors unless you are 100% certain of what you are doing.
+Always remove the propellers and stay away from the motors when you're working on the software unless you are 100% certain of what you are doing or finished setting up.